NHL Central Scouting Bureau: History

 The department was created at the March 1975 Governor's meeting.
 In its initial decades, the Central Scouting lists were a cost-saving measure to reduce scouting costs.
 Because of this purpose, they were considered confidential to the teams, and the CSS took active steps to prevent disclosure.
-These steps included slight variance in the lists, to identify any public releases.
+These steps included slight variance in the lists, to identify the source of any public releases.
 The first widespread disclosure was of the 1979 draft.
 The lists remained confidential for the next decade, with partial "leaks" providing some details.
 Starting in 1992, the league began publishing a complete Mid-Year (January) and Final (May) list, and the NHL now publicizes the releases.